jldec/pub-server/README.md

 - render them in your browser at http://localhost:3001/
 - watch the files for changes
 - automatically refresh your browser when you save a change from your favorite editor
-- use `pub -O` to generate html files without starting a server

 ![preview screen-shot](/images/screen1.png)